Clinical Reflexology in Lutterworth

 Supporting our clients

 The team at Browns are keen to introduce this service as a way of extending our holistic approach to assisting our clients and their employees.
-We hope our clients will embrace the new service which will soon be included in their annual support packages and can be incorporated as part of a management plan to assist with work-related stress, health and well-being.
+We hope our clients will embrace the new service which is now also included in their annual support packages and can be incorporated as part of a management plan to assist with work-related stress, health and well-being.